L0rd5udo/lordsudo/_posts/2024-01-08-IrisCTF OSINT Challenge.md

 <img src="/IrisCtf/Chall4/portofino.png" width="640" height="360" />

-Going through all the posts and various things that may be important we now have enough text to create a wordlist.
+Going through all the posts and various things that may be important we can gather enough information to create a wordlist.

 We can generate the wordlist using a python script

 <img src="/IrisCtf/Chall4/python.png" width="640" height="360" />

-We now have a wordlist file that we can run against the hash. the hash is input in a text file and run against hashcat
+We now have a wordlist file that we can run against the hash.
+The hash is input in a text file and run against hashcat

 ```hashcat -m 3200 hash.txt iriswordlist.txt```